JasonThomasData/RL-arduino-bot/README.md

 This project uses an Arduino Nano ATMega168 board, or clone.
 Much of the work on this project was completed using a Mac computer, and if you're using a clone, you will need to [download drivers](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver).

+If using a Debian box of some kind, don't use apt to install, as [this](https://playground.arduino.cc/Linux/Debian) site warns.
+Download the binary from their site.

 The LinkedList project is in the Sketch, partiall because there is an unmerged pull request for a bug fix (fixed in this project).

 ### Tests